-We are updating our web site and this is going to take a few weeks.
-If you are searching for material on our original web site you can still access it from the Old Site button
+We are updating our web site and this is taking longer than expected.
+If you are searching for material on our original web site you can still access it from the Old Site button - apologies for the inconvenience.

 THE GREAT WAR ANNIVERSARIES